 A dire situation for families in Afghanistan

-Malnutrition risks deepen as families go hungry.
+As Afghanistan's humanitarian crisis continues, malnutrition risks deepen as families go hungry.
 After a dry winter, a weak harvest and drought, almost half of the people in Afghanistan do not have enough food to eat.
 Many do not know where their next meal is coming from.

 Parwana’s mother says that since her husband lost his job, the family has struggled financially.
 He used to buy chickens from farms and sell them in the market, but some days there are no customers — and no money.
 On those days, a glass of hot tea and a loaf of bread is the only sustenance the family has.